andrea-ga/FilmManager/README.md

     Since there are no constraints about it, I decided to allow an user to write more than 1 review for the same Film.
 This means for example, if user A and B are issued for the review of Film F1, and B decides to delegate the review of Film F1 to A, this is allowed.

   3. Every time a user decides to delegate a review, after the proper checks, a new row is created in the "reviews" table.
 This new row has as the same fields (filmId, reviewerId, reviewDate, rating, review) of the original review.
 The "delegateId" of the new row gets setted to the ID of the delegated user and also the "delegated" field gets setted to 1 (True).
-After the insert, a Trigger inside the database updates the "delegated" field of the original review by setting it to 1 (True).
+After the insert, the "delegated" field of the original review is setted it to 1 (True).

     Example:
     User 1 wants to delegate review of Film 1 to User 2